mattishere/matts-polybar-modules/README.md

 All of the modules are made with **Bash**, however:

 modules vary in their dependencies.
-Most of them make use of **usually pre-installed tools** on Linux distributions.
+Most of them make use of **usually pre-installed tools** on Linux distributions, so I won't be listing them here.
 A good way to check if you have all of the dependencies of a script is by running the script itself - it should let you know if a command/tool is not found.
 <br><br><br><br>
 # Installation and setup
 - Let's start by installing your desired script.
 Go to the **modules** directory, and then find the directory of the module you'd like.
 Then, install the corresponding **.sh** file.